DiscordBM/DiscordLogger/README.md

 It uses [DiscordBM](https://github.com/DiscordBM/DiscordBM) to communicate with Discord.

 ## Showcase
-You can see Vapor community's Penny bot as a showcase of using this library in production.
-Penny uses `DiscordLogger` to send a selected group of important logs to an internal channel, so maintainers can be easily notified of any problems that might occur to her.
+Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Penny.swift#L2).
-Penny is available [here](https://github.com/vapor/penny-bot) and you can see `DiscordLogger` being used [here](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Penny.swift) .
+Penny uses `DiscordLogger` to send important logs to an internal channel, making it easy for maintainers to receive notifications about any potential issues.

 ## How To Use